martin-ger/esp_wifi_repeater/README.md

 With "set status_led GPIOno" the GPIO pin can be changed (any value > 16, e.g. "set status_led 255" will disable the status LED completely).
 When configured to GPIO1, it works with the buildin blue LED on the ESP-01 boards.
 However, as GPIO1 ist also the UART-TX-pin this means, that the serial console is not working.
 Configuration is then limited to network access.

-# HW factory reset
+# HW Factory Reset
 If you pull low GPIO 12 for more than 3 seconds, the repeater will do a factory reset and restart with default config.
 With "set hw_reset GPIOno" the GPIO pin can be changed (any value > 16, e.g. "set hw_reset 255" will disable the hw factory reset feature).

-A factory reset triggered by this pin will NOT reset the configured hw_reset GPIO number ("reset factory" from console will do).
+For many moduls, incl.ESP-01s and NodeMCUs, it is probably a good idea to use GPIO 0 for that, as it is used anyway.
+However, it is not the default pin, as it might interfere with pulling it down during flashing.
+Thus, if you want to use an existing push button on GPIO 0 for HW factory reset, configure it with "set hw_reset 0" and "save" after flashing.
+A factory reset triggered by the HW pin will NOT reset the configured hw_reset GPIO number ("reset factory" from console will do).

 # Port Mapping
 In order to allow clients from the external network to connect to server port on the internal network, ports have to be mapped.
 An external port is mapped to an internal port of a specific internal IP address.
 Use the "portmap add" command for that.
 Port mappings can be listed with the "show" command and are saved with the current config.

 However, to make sure that the expected device is listening at a certain IP address, it has to be ensured the this devices has the same IP address once it or the ESP is rebooted.
 To achieve this, either fixed IP addresses can be configured in the devices or the ESP has to remember its DHCP leases.
 This can be achieved with the "save dhcp" command.
 It saves the current state and all DHCP leases, so that they will be restored after reboot.
 DHCP leases can be listed with the "show stats" command.

+# WPA2 Enterprise (PEAP)
+The esp_wifi_repeater can now also work as a "converter" that translates a WPA2 enterprise network with PEAP authentication into a WPA2-PSK network.
+This solves a common problem especially in companies or university environments: the local WiFi network is a WPA2 Enterprise network with PEAP-MSCHAPv2 authentication.
+A very prominent example is the "eduroam"-network that is available at many universities around the world.
+The problem is, that many IoT devices cannot handle WPA2 Enterprise authentication.
+So development and demos are difficult.
+What is very helpful is a "converter" that logs into the WPA2 Enterprise network and offers a simpler WPA-PSK network to its clients.

+Security caveats: This implementation does not check the certificate of the RADIUS-Server, i.e. it is vulnerable to MITM-attacks, when somebody sets up a rouge AP and RADIUS server.
+While the password is not sent in plaintext, MSCHAPv2 is known to be broken.
+Also, be aware of the fact that the ESP8266 now contains your enterprise network credentials.
+And even when there is no user interface function to read your enterprise network (when config is locked) password on ESP8266, it can be extracted from the flash in plain text.
+Do not leave your ESP unattended - at least if anybody else knows, what is does... ;-) Also all traffic that is forwarded by the esp_wifi_repeater can be related by the network admin to your account.
+Do not missuse it and offer it to untrusted others, eg. by configuring an open network.

 # Automesh Mode
 Sometimes you might want to use several esp_wifi_repeaters in a row or a mesh to cover a larger distance or area.
 Generally, this can be done without any problems with NAT routers, actually you will have several layers of NAT.
 However, this means connectivity is limited: all nodes can talk to the internet, but generally there's no direct IP connectivity between the nodes.
 And, of course, the available bandwidth goes down the more hops you need.
 But users have reported that even 5 esp_wifi_repeaters in a row work quite well.